unicode-org/message-format-wg/spec/data-model/README.md

 Neither are they required to provide an interface that accepts or produces representations of this data model.

-The reason this specification provides a data model is to allow interchange of the logical representation of a _message_ between different implementations.
+The major reason this specification provides a data model is to allow interchange of the logical representation of a _message_ between different implementations.
 This includes mapping legacy formatting syntaxes (such as MessageFormat 1) to a MessageFormat 2 implementation.